-38 million people are facing food insecurity across the country, while around 35% of food produced in the U.S. goes unsold or uneaten every year.
+38% of food in the U.S. goes unsold or uneaten every year, meanwhile, 1 in 6 households in Massachusetts is facing food insecurity.
 We believe there’s a better place for good food than a landfill.

 By the numbers, each week

-On average, over 60% of the food we distribute is fresh nutrient-dense produce, meat, and dairy.
+On average, over 65% of the food we distribute is fresh, nutrient-dense produce, meat, and dairy.

 Not just any food